 Depart the banking capital for the beauty of La Serenissma.
 Learn about taking the train from Milan to Venice.

-Milan is one of the most common entry points to Italy, one reason why taking the train from Milan to Venice is so common.
-The high-speed Trenitalia trains also make the trip in just over 2.5 hours, which makes Venice a do-able day trip from Milan, too.
+Milan is one of the most common entry points to Italy, which is why taking the train from Milan to Venice is so common.
+The high-speed Trenitalia trains also make the trip in just over 2.5 hours, which makes Venice a great option for a day trip from Milan.

-The drive from Milan to Venice would take about 3 hours—much more if you take a more meandering route through the gorgeous lakes region.
-If your dream includes that meander, then by all means rent a car for the trip.
-If you’re pressed for time, however, there’s no better option than Trenitalia’s AV trains.
+The drive from Milan to Venice would take about 3 hours, and possibly longer if you prefer to take the route through the gorgeous lakes.
+If your perfer to take this scenic route, then perhaps a car rental may be your best option.
+However, if your concern is to save time, there is no better option than Trenitalia’s AV trains.

 Frequent Trains from Milan to Venice on Trains from Milan to Venice

 Italo trains serve both Milan and Venice, but not directly.
-Taking Italo requires changing trains in Bologna.
-It takes roughly an hour to travel from Milan to Bologna, and then another 1:15-1:30 to travel from Bologna to Venice—and that’s not counting time waiting in Bologna for the next train.
-If you’re set on taking Italo from Milan to Venice, you can absolutely do it.
-But, if you’re focused more on efficiency, Trenitalia’s AV trains are the way to go.
+Taking Italo requires a train transfer in Bologna.
+It takes roughly an hour to travel from Milan to Bologna, and then approximately 1.5 hours to travel from Bologna to Venice.
+Keep in mind that there is also a waiting period between the trains at Bologna, which adds on to your travel time.
+If you're decided on taking an Italo train from Milan to Venice, you can absolutely do it, but, if you’re focused more on efficiency, Trenitalia’s AV trains are the way to go.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.

 Direct Trains from Milan to Venice